cderv/proxyconfig/README.md

 a script** - this is what the interactive mode with dialog box aims to prevent.

-If you don’t have any authentification on your proxy, use empty values explicitly.
+If you don’t have any authentification for your proxy, use empty values explicitly.

 ``` r